lfarroco/purescript-phaser/README.md

 You can play with each example and compile it with `spago bundle-app`.
 You can also run `make compile-examples` in the root directory to compile all examples.

+### Namespaces

+The library is being refactored to use the same namespaces as Phaser.
+For example, the input plugin should be located on `Phaser.Input.InputPlugin`, as this is the same location that the uses it.
+Recent work for that being placed in the `next` branch.